zivrefaeli/multi-game/README.md

 # Multi Game
 A multiplayer game on LAN developed in Python with UI libraries.
 <br />
-Server is based on multithreading method.
-In future it will use _Select_ library.
+The server is based on `multithreading` and sockets using the `TCP protocol`.

 ## Demo
 Two clients inside the server